 The monument protects a large deposit of fossil bones from these huge animals that lived millions of years ago.
 The fossils that give the monument its name were discovered in 1909 by Earl Douglass, a paleontologist who worked for the Carnegie Museum of Pittsburgh, Pennsylvania.
 Douglass knew that some of the rocks in northeastern Utah were the same kind that had produced dinosaur skeletons elsewhere, so he went there hoping to find more bones for the museum.

-The reason why there so many bones at Dinosaur National Monument is that the rock around them is made up of sand and gravel, much like what you might see along a large river.
-Such a river flowed through this area 150 million of years ago, and the many dinosaurs that lived near it sometimes died near the river.
-During rainy seasons, the river overflowed its banks and picked up some of the dead dinosaurs lying nearby and their bodies were carried by the river and deposited in the main channel.
+The reason why there are so many bones at Dinosaur National Monument is that the rock around them is made up of sand and gravel, much like what you might see along a large river.
+Such a river flowed through this area 150 million years ago, and the many dinosaurs that lived near it sometimes died near the river.
+During rainy seasons, the river overflowed its banks and picked up some of the dead dinosaurs lying nearby, and their bodies were carried by the river and deposited in the main channel.

 As millions of years passed, the river vanished as other rivers and seas came and went, leaving layer after layer of sand and mud that slowly solidified into rock.
 Even the buried bones became as hard as rock, as water seeping through the ground filled them in with dissolved minerals.
 Later still, strong vise-like forces began squeezing the Earth’s crust in this area, bending and tilting the rock layers.
 But the more that the rocks were pushed upward, the more they were worn down by rain, snow, frost, and wind –layer after layer.
 Finally, some of the long-buried dinosaur bones began to show up near the top of a steep hill, and Earl Douglass found them.